-Word Definition managed through the period of time necessary to eliminate, by metabolic or other means, the: intoxicating alcohol or drug; alcohol or drug-dependent factors; or alcohol in combination with drugs; And the residual and the second as determined by a physician .
-The process must keep the physiological risk to the patient at a minimum and take place in a facility that meets any applicable Division licensing standards established by the jurisdiction in which it is located.
-Division means the State of Alaska, Division of Retirement and Benefits.
-Durable medical Durable medical equipment means equipment and the accessories needed to equipment operate it that is: made for and mainly used in the treatment of an illness or injury; suited for use in the home; suited for use if the nome, not normally of use to persons who do not have an illness or injury; not flormally of use to persons who do not have an inness of injury, not for use in altering air quality or temperature; and not for exercise or training.
+Word Definition managed through the period of time necessary to eliminate, by metabolic or other means, the: intoxicating alcohol or drug; alcohol or drug-dependent factors; or alcohol in combination with drugs; as determined by a physician .
+The process must keep the physiological risk to the patient at a minimum and take place in a facility that meets any applicable licensing standards established by the jurisdiction in which it is located.
+Division Division means the State of Alaska, Division of Retirement and Benefits.
+Durable medical Durable medical equipment means equipment and the accessories needed to equipment operate it that is: made for and mainly used in the treatment of an illness or injury; suited for use in the home; not normally of use to persons who do not have an illness or injury; not for use in altering air quality or temperature; and not for exercise or training.
 Durable medical equipment does not include equipment such as whirlpools, portable whirlpool pumps, sauna baths, massage devices, over bed tables, elevators, communication aids, vision aids, and telephone alert systems.
 Electronic Electronic protected health information means electronic protected health protected health information as defined at 45 CFR § 160.103, which generally means protected information health information that is transmitted by, or maintained in, electronic media.
-For these purposes, electronic media means: (i) electronic storage media including memory devices in computers (hard drives) and any removable/transportable digital memory medium, such as magnetic tape or disk, optical disk, or digital memory card; or (ii) transmission media used to exchange information already in electronic storage media (e.g., the internet, extranet, leased lines, dial up lines, private networks, and the physical movement of removable/transportable Eligible employee electronic storage media).
-Eligible employee Eligible employee means a permanent or long-term nonpermanent employee of the State whose bargaining unit or employee group participates in the plan and who meets the criteria set forth in section 1.3.1, Eligible Employees .
+For these purposes, electronic media means: (i) electronic storage media including memory devices in computers (hard drives) and any removable/transportable digital memory medium, such as magnetic tape or disk, optical disk, or digital memory card; or (ii) transmission media used to exchange information already in electronic storage media (e.g., the internet, extranet, leased lines, dial up lines, private networks, and the physical movement of removable/transportable electronic storage media).
+Eligible employee Eligible employee means a permanent or long-term nonpermanent employee of 2.18.2.0 0.115.0 700 the State whose bargaining unit or employee group participates in the plan and who meets the criteria set forth in section 1.3.1, Eligible Employees.
 An eligible employee does not include temporary employees, leased employees, or employees who are scheduled to work less than 15 hours per week, except if the employee otherwise meets the criteria outlined under the employer shared responsibility provisions in section 26 U.S. Code § 4980H.
 Emergency Emergency means a sudden and unexpected change in a person's condition, including severe pain, such that a prudent layperson, who possesses average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in loss of life or limb, significant impairment to bodily function or permanent dysfunction of a body part, or with respect to a pregnant woman, the health of the woman and her unborn child.
-Emergency care Emergency care means the treatment given in a hospital 's emergency room to Employee evaluate and treat an emergency medical condition.
-Employee means a common law employee of the State who is actively at work and Lilipioyee receiving earnings. receiving carrings.
+Emergency care Emergency care means the treatment given in a hospital's emergency room to - 1 evaluate and treat an emergency medical condition.
+Employee Employee means a common law employee of the State who is actively at work and receiving earnings.